antihax/goesi/esi/docs/CorporationApi.md

 > []int32 GetCorporationsCorporationIdOutposts(ctx, corporationId, optional)
 Get corporation outposts

-Get a list of corporation outpost IDs Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds
+Get a list of corporation outpost IDs Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters